Information for all applicants

 - If participation in a research project is likely to be of no direct benefit to the subjects, you should explain this in the Participant Information Sheet.

 It would normally be expected that proposed research participants would be asked to give their agreement in writing on a consent form.
-The Participant Information Sheet (alternative name: Plain Language Statement) should be separate from the consent form and the reviewers will wish to receive a copy of both.
+The Participant Information Sheet (or Plain Language Statement) should be separate from the consent form and the reviewers will wish to receive a copy of both.

 You should ensure that, before written consent is given;